cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 Note that:

-* It only passes an optional error.
+* This function only passes an optional error.
 * It closes the channel it populates upon exit whether there is an error or not via the use of `defer`.

 </HighlightBox>